radicore/ChessAi/README.md

 # ChessAi Introduction
 K16 is a chess minimax algorithm that uses a range of functions to determine what and where it moves with a **main** depth of three (3 moves ahead into the future).
 The depth will increase throuhout the game based on the number of pieces are on the board.
-NOTE: This is a WIP chess bot so moves may not be the "best" in other chess ai programs such as stockfish, this is a supposed simple version of it.

 # Limitations and Advantages